 Things to Consider Before Choosing a Payment Gateway for WooCommerce.

 There are plenty of payment gateways to choose from for your WooCommerce site.
 But you can’t randomly choose one.
 There are certain things that you need to consider before you make your choice.

 Classic or Modern?

-Payment gateways are widely divided into two.
-Classic and Modern payment gateways.
-The type of payment gateway you choose can make a lot of difference in your store’s payment flow.
+Payment gateways are widely divided into two types: Classic and Modern payment gateways.
+The type of WooCommerce payment processors you choose can make a lot of difference in your store’s payment flow.
 The major point that differentiates a classic and modern payment gateway is the requirement of a merchant account.

 While classic payment gateways require you to have a merchant account for transactions, modern payment gateways don’t.
 Although most payment gateways supported by WooCommerce are classic, there are a few exceptions.
 Other than merchant accounts, there are a few differences between classic and modern payment gateways.
 Let’s find out what they are.

 Classic payment gateways come with a lower transaction fee but a longer setup process.
 Since you need to integrate it via API, you need to have a minimal level of technical knowledge as well.
 The best examples for classic payment gateways are; Authorize.net and WorldPay.

 Modern payment gateways